Siyaaan/TheVaultOfCuriosity/1-Fleeting Notes/2d MMORPG.md

 Even if it is diverse, there should still be and objective in the game.
 Unity? raiding a city, protecting from natural calamities like monster raid, disaster, raids.

+In exploration, there's a team of fighters, cooks, builders

 what will

 REALM